Evaluating Taoism and Zen

 “The endless interaction of yin and yang is forever creating new things and transforming the old… The German theologian Paul Tillich famously defined God as the “ground of all being.”
 The impersonal Tao is that, too, but more fundamentally it is the ground of becoming – the natural process undergirding all generativity and change.
 This creative transformation is on view in the natural world” – Stephen Prothero, God Is Not One, p.
 298

-Note: In our Essay, Patterns of Information – How G>O>D> Works, we talk extensively about how creation arises from the elaboration of information; which itself arises from the patterns created by differences.
+Note: In our Essay, Patterns of Information – How Creation Works, we talk extensively about how creation arises from the directional elaboration of information; which itself arises from the patterns created by differences.

-Align Your life and Your Efforts with the Growing> Orderly> Direction> of the Cosmos.
+Align Your life and Your Efforts with Practice of Continuing Creation.

-The purpose of life for Practitioners in The Way of Continuing Creation is to align one’s life and efforts with the Growing> Organizing> Direction> of the cosmos; or at least of the Earth.
+The purpose of life for Practitioners in The Way of Continuing Creation is to align one’s life and efforts with the Growing, Organizing, Direction of the Cosmos; or at least of the Earth.
 A number of Essays in this Book explain that and tell people how to do it.
-If we work against the Flow of G>O>D>, we can get lost in turbulence and spend our energies uselessly.
+If we work against the Flow of the Organizing Direction we can get lost in turbulence and spend our energies uselessly.

 The Tao Te Ching says something highly similar in its Chapters #32 and #45: